Statistical properties of the aftershocks of stock market crashes revisited: Analysis based on the 1987 crash, financial-crisis-2008 and COVID-19 pandemic: Methodology

-The structural break analysis method developed by Bai and Perron (1998, 2003)~\cite{bai1998estimating,bai2003computation} is applied to capture the structural changes in a time series data.
-As the structural breaks emerge because of a sudden change in a time series due to a crisis, it helps us to identify the duration of the influence of a crisis~\cite{ bai1998estimating,bai2003computation,adamovic2017prediction, MAHATA2020123612}.
-A detailed discussion on the calculation of structural breaks is given below~\cite{bai1998estimating,bai2003computation}.
-Let us consider the following structural change model with $m$ break points
+The structural break analysis method developed by Bai and Perron (1998, 2003)~\cite{bai1998estimating,bai2003computation} is applied to capture the structural changes in a stock price time series.
+As the structural breaks emerge for a sudden change in a time series, it helps us to identify the duration of the influence of a crisis~\cite{ bai1998estimating,bai2003computation,MAHATA2020123612}.
+A detailed procedure of the estimation of structural break is given below~\cite{bai1998estimating,bai2003computation}.